johnpaulwelsh/hakyll-movie-blog/posts/harry-potter-series.markdown

 The veil is kinda spooky in the movie but it felt much more important in the book.

 Why is there no music in the final fight scenes??????
 It makes the death of Sirius and the Dumbledore/Voldemort showdowns so bland.
-When Harry fights back in his mind againdt Voldemort it's pretty good though.
+When Harry fights back in his mind against Voldemort it's pretty good though.

 7/10